dacarab/AzureLab/README.md

 ### Set-AzureLabConfig

-Function that will be used to configure hosts in the lab once they are deployed.
+function that will be used to configure hosts in the lab once they are deployed.
 Initially plan to make this a public function that users can choose to leverage.

 #### Example Set-AzureLab Syntax